Thomas Jefferson: Virginia state legislator and governor

 During General Benedict Arnold's 1781 invasion of Virginia, Jefferson escaped Richmond just ahead of the British forces, which razed the city.
 He sent emergency dispatches to Colonel Sampson Mathews and other commanders in an attempt to repel Arnold's efforts.
 When the British occupied Norfolk, Jefferson had caused patriots to burn and destroy it in 1776.
 General Charles Cornwallis that spring dispatched a cavalry force led by Banastre Tarleton to capture Jefferson and members of the Assembly at Monticello, but Jack Jouett of the Virginia militia thwarted the British plan.
 (Note: Anthony M. Hance, writing in Tarleton's Fox Hunt, quotes a letter from a Bradley S. Johnson that claims an unnamed girl did the ride.
 "When Tarleton got to 'Castle Hill,' about twenty miles from Charlottesville, its owner, Colonel Rives, ... detained him with a Virginia break¬ fast — ... while his daughter rode at speed to warn Jefferson and the other rebels." but at the time Castle Hill was not owned by a Colonel Rives but was instead owned by its builder Thomas Walker, though the house did later pass on by inheritance into the Rives family.)
 Jefferson escaped to Poplar Forest, his plantation to the west.
 When the General Assembly reconvened in June 1781, it conducted an inquiry into Jefferson's actions which eventually concluded that Jefferson had acted with honor, but Jefferson was not reelected.

 In April of the same year, his daughter Lucy died at age one.
 A second daughter of that name was born the following year, but she died at age two.

 In 1782, Jefferson refused a partnership offer by North Carolina Governor Abner Nash, in a profiteering scheme involving the sale of confiscated Loyalist lands.
 Unlike some Founders, Jefferson was content with his Monticello estate and the land he owned in the vicinity of Virginia's Shenandoah Valley.
 Jefferson thought of Monticello as an intellectual gathering place for James Madison, James Monroe, and other friends.

+Jefferson accused British-based merchants of unfairly depressing tobacco prices and forcing Virginia planters to take on unsustainable debt loads.
+In 1786, he remarked:A powerful engine for this [mercantile profiteering] was the giving of good prices and credit to the planter till they got him more immersed in debt than he could pay without selling lands or slaves.
+They then reduced the prices given for his tobacco so that…they never permitted him to clear off his debt.